Differentially private inference via noisy optimization: Randomized M-estimators via noisy gradient descent

 \subsection{Examples}

 We now present two numerical simulations to illustrate the theory thus far.
 In particular, we demonstrate the behavior of noisy gradient trajectories and the benefits of our proposed approach based on M-estimation, in contrast to gradient clipping.
+For more comparisons to clipping and other benchmark methods, see Appendix~\ref{AppBenchmark}.